Wickedlasers/libLaserdockCore/README.md

 1) Download Qt Online installer from https://www.qt.io/download-qt-installer
 2) Run installer and install Qt for mac/windows (the latest version is recommended, library was tested on 5.13)
 3) Download the latest stable cmake if you don't have it already https://cmake.org/download/ Minimum cmake version is 3.11
 4) Ensure that Cmake  is available in Qt Creator Preferences -> Kits -> CMake.
-Ensure that "Auto-create build directories" in bottom is checked, otherwise you have to create build dirs manually.
 5) Check Qt Creator Preferences -> Kits -> Kits page for any warnings

 # How to start: